 - 6/12 1989 Fleer All-Star Team: % of set complete = 50%

 Although there were many duplicates, it's expected with any product from this year due to the saturated production run.
 The upside is that I am only 3 cards short of a full set after opening only one Cello box!
 This is great news for set collectors.
 Additionally, this also gives the buyer over a 99% chance of pulling Griffey and/or Ripken.
 I was fairly impressed by the sheer amount of product you get for the bargain price for this product.
 The low at $5/box, the high at $11/box.
 Either way, it's a deal given the odds of pulling our two guys.
 At the time I write this, the Griffey is worth $10 and the Ripken variations range from $5-120 depending on which variation you pull.
 Finally, there are two other lesser known but fun errors that can be found behind this plastic.
-The Randy Johnson RC w/ Marlboro sign in the background and the Jeff Treadway card with the target over his head, both are currently valued at $25 each!
+The Randy Johnson RC w/ Marlboro sign in the background and the Jeff Treadway card with the target over his head, both more desirable than their more common intended-release counterparts.
 These are surprisingly tough cards to pull.
-I didn't pull either one of those errors but I did manage to snag each of the main rookies from '89!
+I didn't pull either one of those errors but I did manage to snag each of the main rookies from '89.

 These are the main rookies within this product.
 Each of these guys have experienced stellar careers and achieved incredible field numbers.
 These 5 guys will likely meet again on the walls of Cooperstown.
 The one upside of the saturation era is how available and affordable it made rookie cards.
 I've paid as little as $0.25 and as high as $2 for these cards and that's a bargain for a rookie card of a future hall of famer.
 Can't beat a Griffey rookie for $2!